 Shanghai was fun while it lasted, and two days certainly does not do it justice.
 That is also why mom furiously pushed the exploration of Shanghai yesterday and today.
 Luckily, we covered a good bit of the touristic section last night, so all that was left near the city center was Shanghai Tower and its surrounding metal forest.

 Alright, so now I'm in Shanghai...
 That was fast.
 I guess it's expected of a bullet train.
-Leaving Nanjing in the late morning, we arrived at Shanghai at mid-day, receiving a very, very warm welcome with delicious Shanghai cuisine.
+Leaving Nanjing in the late morning, we arrived in Shanghai at mid-day, receiving a very, very warm welcome with delicious Shanghai cuisine.
 Luckily, the humidity dialed down a notch to a bearable level, and many shops in Shanghai had air conditioning.

 I've heard plenty of demonic college anecdotes.
 In some ways, the stories line up with the Marine Corps, terrifying experiences by banding together strangers into bonds stronger than bullets.
 In this case, it appears college years make bonds strong enough to even survive the test of time.